lucidust/rust-eratos/README.md

 # rust-eratos
-Making eratos module with rust for practice.
+An implementation of 'Sieve of Eratosthenes' for rust language practice.